 Why is it stripping Superman of his American-hood so stupid?
 Because without it, he’s Doctor Manhattan.

 From the dramatic perspective, Superman is a problematic character because he’s just too powerful.
 Faster than the Flash, stronger than Wonder Woman, able to fly, x-ray vision, the heat-beam eyes, super breath—not to mention total and complete invulnerability to everything.
-(Except the kryptonite, of course.)
-If you’re writing a Superman story, it’s virtually impossible to put him in any real jeopardy, to build any dramatic tension concerning his adventures.
+(Except kryptonite, of course.)
+If you’re writing a Superman story, it’s virtually impossible to put him in any real jeopardy or to build any dramatic tension concerning his adventures.

 There are only two ways to write dramatically satisfying Superman stories.
 The first is to put the people around him in peril.
-(Though you he can only save Jimmy and Lois so many times before tedium sets in.)
+(Though he can only save Jimmy and Lois so many times before tedium sets in.)
 The second is to explore Superman’s moral limits—and their consequences.

 And in the end, the only truly interesting aspect of Superman’s character is his complete devotion to America.
 Because it’s this devotion—of which his citizenship is the anchor—that establishes all of his moral limits.
 Why does this demi-god not rule the earth according to his own will?
 The only satisfying answer is that he declines to do so because he believes in America and has chosen to be an American citizen first and a super man second.